 Meet The CatWalk SCI Research Trust Board of Directors:

-David has worked for First NZ Capital since November 2011, and before that Macquarie Private Wealth and BNZ Private Bank.
-He works as a qualified Authorised Financial Advisor (AFA) and has a Bachelor of Commerce degree, majoring in Marketing, plus a Chartered Financial Analyst (CFA) qualification.
+David has worked for Jarden Ltd since November 2011, and before that Macquarie Private Wealth and BNZ Private Bank.
+He is an Authorised Financial Advisor (AFA), has a Bachelor of Commerce degree and completed the Chartered Financial Analyst (CFA) designation in 1999.

 Deb has been involved in the not-for-profit sector for many years in a variety of roles, and most recently as a project manager for the CatWalk Trust.

 She was introduced to CatWalk by deputy chairman Dave Pretorius several years ago, and has become a passionate advocate of the work being done and progress being made by the talented and dedicated team at the Centre of Brain Research at Auckland University.

 “It thrills me that our New Zealand scientists are leaders in the ground breaking research that will ultimately provide global solutions towards the complications arising from spinal cord injuries.
 And I believe the contribution and support provided by the CatWalk Trust will ultimately result in dramatic improvements in the lives of those suffering from such injuries.”